Advising Appointment Hours:

 Feminist political ecology, critical development studies, southern Africa and Mozambique, queer ecologies, forestry, agriculture, environmental movements

-Ingrid's research focuses on the political ecologies of changing land and other natural resource use and environmental activism in rural areas, specifically in Mozambique and in the northeastern U.S. Her recent work examines masculinities, class, and gender dynamics in forest conservation; afforestation "land grabs;" and illegal timber trade contexts in Mozambique.
-At the ISS, she collaborated on a project examining how social media platforms such as Facebook and Twitter are used for conservation initiatives, and the implications of this for on-the-ground changes in the geographies of conservation.
-Her next projects will focus on emerging regional geographies of food production in rural areas of northern New England and a comparative study of different approaches to conservation, communities, and agriculture within Mozambique's share of the new "Eastern Afromontane Critical Ecosystem" or mountain "island" region.
+Ingrid’s research focuses on the political ecologies of changing land and other natural resource use and environmental activism, specifically in Mozambique.
+Her recent work examines masculinities, class, and gender dynamics in forest conservation; afforestation “land grabs;” and illegal timber trade contexts in Mozambique.
+At the International Institute of Social Studies (ISS), she collaborated on a project examining how social media platforms such as Facebook and Twitter are used for conservation initiatives, and the implications of this for on-the-ground changes in the geographies of conservation.
+She recently co-edited with Dr. Wendy Harcourt (ISS) the new volume, Practising Feminist Political Ecologies: Moving Beyond the ‘Green Economy,’ which was published by Zed Books on May 14th, 2015.

 - B.A.
 Geography, Dartmouth College, 2005